-The chair of each committee, after consultation with the Chairman of the Board and the Chief Executive Officer (if the Chairman is not the CEO), determines the appropriate members of management to attend each meeting of the committee.
-Officers and other employees of the Corporation and Pacific Gas and Electric Company who are knowledgeable about committee meeting materials and can contribute to committee discussions are encouraged to attend committee meetings from time to time as appropriate.
+The chair of each committee, after consultation with the Chairman of the Board and the PG&E Corporation Chief Executive Officer, determines the appropriate members of management to attend each meeting of the committee.
+Officers and other employees of the Company and PG&E Corporation who are knowledgeable about committee meeting materials and can contribute to committee discussions shall be invited to attend committee meetings from time to time as appropriate.